stevenhan1991/CGA19-FFR/README.md

 - CUDA >= 10.0
 - Python >= 3.6
 - Numpy
-- Pytorch >= 1.0.1
+- Pytorch = 0.4.0

 ## Data preparation
-A .txt file contains two lines.
-The first line contains the position informaton in the traced streamlines.
-The second line contains the velocity information in the traced streamlines.
+Two binary files are requires for the input.
+The first one is the position informaton in the traced streamlines.
+The second one is the velocity information in the traced streamlines.

 ## Training models
 - Stage I training
 ```
-python3 XXX.py --dataset '5cp'
+python3 low_init.py
 ```

 - Stage II training
 ```
-python3 XXX.py --dataset '5cp'
+python3 high_refine.py

 ```

 ## Bibetx
 ```